 1. Try the cold compress.
 Apply ice or frozen food on itchy spots.
 This will reduce the severity of itch or stops itch all together in some cases.
-It turns out that cold temperature activate the same nerve fibers that transmit the itching sensation.
+It turns out that cold temperature activates the same nerve fibers that transmit the itching sensation.
 So we are just fooling the body to think it is cold rather than itching.

-2. Take an anti-histamine such as Benadryl.
-Many people I spoke to had severe itch that interfere sleep.
+2. Take an antihistamine such as Benadryl.
+Many people I spoke to had a severe itch that interferes sleep.
 In those cases, anti-histamine drugs may help to ameliorate the severity of itch.

 3. Apply moisturizer ointments or creams.
 Although the effect of most creams, lotions and ointments are disappointing, it can help to rebuild the skin barriers in the long run and prevent worsening of itch.
-Also, consider trying Eczema Ointment - Natural Repair from Dr. Wang Herbal Skincare.
+Also, consider trying Herbal Rescue Balm, a natural herbal skincare moisturizer, from Dr. Wang Herbal Skincare.
 The product has shown to reduce itchy within 5 minutes after application in a small clinical study.

-We hope this information help you the next time you have the need to scratch and itch.
+We hope this information helps you the next time you have the need to scratch and itch.

 We hope this blog was helpful.
 Please share it with your friends.
 If you wish to read future articles on attaining healthier skin, please subscribe to our newsletter.
 If you have comments or suggestions for future blog topics, please contact us.